 In an October 2016 cover story with Entertainment Weekly, Ryan Murphy slyly dropped some information on season seven.
 The idea apparently just came to him.
 "It comes to me as it always comes to me," he said.
 "I sit up in bed and I say 'That's it!'
 I have been mulling a couple of ideas, and I wasn't loving it.
 Then I was thinking of this other thing, and I literally sat up in bed and said 'That's it!'
 Whenever it happens it's such a relief because it's so much pressure."

 So what, exactly, is the idea?
 Much like season six's "show-within-a-show" model, the next installment is "also a narratively strange idea," according to Murphy.
 He also said, "I've already started to call people saying, 'Put this on your calendar.'
 It's a good one."

 Murphy confirmed that the seventh season will handle the 2016 election as its main horror story, but will not feature Trump or Clinton as characters.
 The official title is American Horror Story: Cult, and will reportedly begin the day after the election.
 The imagery for the season has so far included a lot of clowns and bees, which connect to the ideology of a cult.

 3. The Cast

-Obviously, we know AHS won't be back until Fall of 2017.
 The first five seasons of the show had October premieres; Roanoke was the first season to be moved up to September.
-So Cult will follow the new tradition and premiere on Sept.
+Cult seems to be following the new tradition and premiering on Sept.
 5.